 Aliases: Zeus (other) Wsnpoem (Symantec) Citadel (other)

-This family of trojans can steal your personal and financial information, and give a malicious hacker access and control of your PC.
+This family of trojans can steal your personal and financial information and give a hacker access and control of your PC.
 They can also lower your Internet browser security and turn off your firewall.

-We have seen these threats download other malware, including threats from the Win32/Crilock and Win32/Necurs families.
-Crilockransomware can encrypts your files and then demand money to unlock them.
-Necurs malware can disable your security software and redirect your web browser.
+We have seen these threats download other malware, including Trojan:Win32/Crilock.A and Trojan:Win32/Necurs.
+Crilock is a ransomware family that can encrypt the files on your PC and then demand money to unlock them.
+Necurs is family of malware that can turn off your security software and redirect your web browser.

 Win32/Zbot can be installed on your PC via spam emails and hacked websites, or packaged with other malware families.